yannisl/phd/README.md

 ###The `phd` LaTeX2e package

-This latex package and the class with the same name provide convenient methods to create new styles for books, reports and articles.
-It also preloads the most commonly used packages and resolves conflicts.
+The `phd` latex package and the class with the same name provide convenient methods to create new styles for books, reports and articles.
+It also loads the most commonly used packages and resolves conflicts.

 This work consists of the file  `phd.dtx`,